 - (1) Form Context, Input Field, and Local Context: These sections are identical to the constraint prompt, and are included for the LLM to grasp the overall context of the form.
-The Time Context is omitted, as we expect the date and time requirements to reflect in the generated constraints. - (2) Constraints and Values: These are the generated constraints resulting from prompting the LLM in the previous step.
-Since we generate values for input fields one by one, we would include the generated values for the relevant input fields in the constraints if we have already generated a value for that relevant field.
-For example, when generating a value for the From 1 field, if the To 1 field has already been assigned the value Toronto, we would include the constraint input field should not be equal to 'Toronto' (as per line 5 of Listing 1).
-However, if the To 1 field remains unassigned, this constraint would not be included, as it would not yet influence the value generated for From 1.
+The Time Context is omitted, as we expect the date and time requirements to reflect in the generated constraints. - (2) Constraints and Values: These are the generated constraints resulting from prompting LLM previously.
+Since we generate values one by one, we include the generated values for relevant fields in the constraints.
+As an example, while generating value for From field, we mention input field should not be equal to 'Toronto', following the constraint on line 5 of Listing 2.